stevearc/stevearc.github.io/_posts/2011-12-30-code-snippets.md

 2009, but hadn't checked to make sure that it still was in 2010.
 It wasn't.
 Their player skipped so many turns reading messages that it stopped moving.
 For reference, blacksheep placed 2nd that year (well ahead of us), so these mistakes can happen to the best of us.
-So if you're clever, and you can afford to spend the time, try playing around with messaging attacks.
+If you're clever and have the time, try playing around with messaging attacks.
+They're pretty fun.

 ## Map